-The publication of an ISO Technical Report in ISO/TC 229 "Nanotechnologies" on methods to measure nanoparticle number concentration (Objective 1)
+Objective 1.
+To ensure that good practice measurement guidance for nanoparticle number concentration is formalised through the publication of an ISO Technical Report in ISO/TC 229 "Nanotechnologies" on methods to measure nanoparticle number concentration.

-An outline of the technical report has been produced and agreed by ISO/TC 229.
-A more complete draft was written based on outputs from JRP 14IND12 and other inputs.
+This objective was the main aim of the project which was led by NPL with input into specific sections from LGC with the aim of maximizing the impact of 14IND12 InNanoPart where much of the technical metrology was developed and tested.
+An outline of the technical report on methods to measure nanoparticle number concentration was written by the consortium and agreed by ISO/TC 229.
+A more complete draft was written based on outputs from JRP 14IND12 and other inputs with LGC writing the spICP-MS and PTA sections and NPL leading the writing of the other sections.
 The draft was circulated to the experts and improved by them and the consortium over a number of cycles.
 This included ISO TC24/SC4 experts and experts from the wider stakeholder community.
 The ISO Form 4 (new work item ballot proposal form) was completed along with an ISO/TC 229 metrology checklist.
 These two documents along with the complete draft were all sent to the ISO TC/229 JWG2 Secretary on 30 June 2020 for as a proposal for a new work item.
 The ballot for this was held 8 July to 30 September 2020 and approved with 27 countries voting positively, 0 no votes and 10 abstentions.
-Furthermore, 10 countries nominated experts, with 5 countries submitting comments along with the EU JRC experts, all together there were 35 pages of comments to address.
+Furthermore, 10 countries nominated experts, with 5 countries submitting comments along with the EU JRC (Joint Research Centre) experts, all together there were 35 pages of comments to address.
 The document was then edited and improved by the consortium based on the comments from the new work item ballot and further discussion held at the ISO TC229 meeting in November 2020.
 Here, with expert input the meeting resolved five key issues.
 Following the meeting and resolution of the issues, the document was updated by the consortium and circulated to the experts on 6 January asking for comments by February 2021.
 This circulation included a completed comments matrix from the new work item ballot.
 Comments were received from the experts and an updated version of the draft document was circulated to ISO TC229 JWG2 experts on 26 April 2021.
 This was prior to the May ISO TC229 meeting where the document was discussed, and input received.
 Following the meeting, the document was again updated and circulated to ISO experts on 28 May 2021.
 A teleconference with ISO TC229 experts was held on 17th June.
 At that teleconference, permission was sought and granted from the ISO TC229 JWG2 committee to send the document out for draft technical report ballot.